 Camp cooking for beginners

-Get this: cooking at the camp isn’t as easy as at home.
-So when you go camping for the first time, keep in mind that the food part doesn’t have to be complicated.
-If you’re not much of a chef, probably it’s a good idea to book a campground with cooking facilities and bring some pre-cooked or frozen meals.
+Get this: camp cooking isn't as easy as at home.
+So when you go camping for the first time, keep in mind that the food part doesn't have to be complicated.
+If you're not much of a chef, probably it's a good idea to book a campground with cooking facilities and bring some pre-cooked or frozen meals.
 However, we believe that you can cope with cooking on a stove or over a fire as well, just give it a try.
-Besides food, don’t forget to pack fuel, cooking utensils, cups, dishes, forks, knives etc (see our checklist at the bottom of this article).
+Besides food, don't forget to pack fuel, cooking utensils, cups, dishes, forks, knives etc (see our checklist at the bottom of this article).

 Remember that the easiest meal to eat when camping is the one you're most comfortable making at home.
 It's an excellent idea to bring a cooler to keep your food fresh.
 Also, you will burn more calories when you're active, so plan on eating more than you normally would at home.
 Pack food rich in proteins, fiber and complex carbohydrates.
 Don't forget about snacks, for instance, fruit, granola bars, nuts, candy and sunflower seeds.
 Finally, bring plenty of water, a gallon per camper per day.